-In accordance with Irvine High School’s response to Covid-19, the school is taking part in an 8-period day for the current school year.
+In accordance with Irvine High School’s response to Covid-19, the school transitioned into an 8-period day.
 Prior to the 2020-2021 school year, Irvine High School had a 4/4 Blended Block Schedule.
 The academic year consisted of two semesters, where the school day was organized into four (4) ninety-minute blocks.
 Students had the opportunity to take some classes in solid blocks and to take other classes in alternating blocks.
 Solid block classes met every day earning 10 units per semester.
 Alternating block classes met every other day and earn 5 units per semester.
-Students could be enrolled in English in one semester, and enrolled in Social Science and Foreign Language classes in the other, thereby focusing on fewer academic subjects at any given time.
-A full academic load requires students to be enrolled in three classes each day.
-The fourth class is for enrichment, additional electives or athletics.
+Students could be enrolled in English in one semester, and enrolled in Social Science and World Language classes in the other, thereby focusing on fewer academic subjects at any given time.
+A full academic load required students to be enrolled in three classes each day.
+The fourth class was for enrichment, additional electives or athletics.
 Many students are concurrently enrolled in college classes.
-In addition, some students attend a six-week summer school program.
+In addition, some students attend a six-week summer school program

 Most Rigorous Courses

 |Enhanced Math 2||Spanish for Native Speakers 2*||AP Biology*|

 |Enhanced Math 3 *||H Spanish 4*||AP Chemistry*|